carrerasrodrigo/pydbreport/README.md

     **csv_name** The name of the csv attached.
 If **cvs** is 0, it will be ignored.
     **code** The SQL that will be run into the database.
 It's recommended to put this code into a CDATA tag.
+    **template_path** This tag represent the absolute path of the template we want to use to render our query.
+If we miss this tag *PyDbReport* it's going to use a default template.